-Each student is required to pay TShs.
+Each student in NTA level 4, 5, 7 (1st year) and postgraduate diploma is required to pay TShs.
 13,000/= for Tanzanian citizen or USD 13 for foreign students as ware and tare fees.
 The fees shall not be refunded upon completion of course.
 Where a student causes a loss/damage that exceeds TShs.
 13,000 or USD 13 the student shall be required to pay the difference.
 For Master Programmes, the wear and tear fee is TShs.
 50,000/= for Tanzanian or USD 50 for foreign students per year.